LiskArchive/lips/proposals/lip_define_state_and_state_transitions_of_dpos_module.md

     if currentWeights[address] >= MIN_WEIGHT_STANDBY:
         weightSnapshot.append({"delegateAddress": address,
                                "delegateWeight": currentWeights[address]})
     else:
-        # only triggered if there not enough addresses with weight MIN_WEIGHT_STANDBY as currentWeights is sorted
+        # Only triggered if there not enough addresses with weight MIN_WEIGHT_STANDBY as currentWeights is sorted
         if length(weightSnapshot) < 2:
             weightSnapshot.append({"delegateAddress": address,
                                    "delegateWeight": currentWeights[address]})

 create an entry in the snapshot substore with
     storeKey = uint32be(roundNumber),
     storeValue = {
         "activeDelegates": activeDelegates,